boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combine-widget.md

 ### Allow Maximize View

 This enables or disables **maximized mode** of the combine widget.
 The visibility of the maximize icon in the widget header will be defined based on the setting of the viewer.

-### Allow Image Export

-This enables or disables `Image export` option for the combine widget.
-Enabling this allows you to export view of the widget to image format `(.jpg), (.png), or (.bmp)` in the viewer.

-### Allow pdf Export

-This enables or disables the `PDF export` option for the combine widget.
-Enabling this export view of widget to pdf format in the viewer.

 ### Enable Comments